thousandbrainsproject/tbp.monty/rfcs/0000_future_work.md

 | implementation  | codeallthethingz, vkakerbeck|

-These structured pieces of data can then be extracted to a central file for other visualizations and consumers to use for their needs at a later date.
+These structured pieces of data are extracted to a central file for downstream visualizations and consumers.

-In the scope of this RFC is a tabular representation of this data so that the community can interact with the data and find work that might be suitable for their skills / desires / time appetite.
+Of note, a tabular representation of this data so that the community can interact with the future work data and find items that might be suitable for their skills / desires / time appetite.

-The widget will read in the structured, central, file mentioned above, and give the user an interface to allow them to sort and filter the work, and also be able to get to the detailed description of the work.
+The widget will read in the structured file mentioned above, and give the user an interface to allow them to sort and filter the future work.

 A mockup of what that table may look like: